ldphu1/action-recognition-yolo-lstm/README.md

 The model structure (`model.py`) utilizes LSTM combined with an Attention mechanism and a fully connected layer with Dropout/LayerNorm for robust feature learning.

 I trained the model for 30 epochs using the Adam optimizer and CrossEntropyLoss.
 The model's performance was monitored using TensorBoard (runs/tensorboard).
-During training, the checkpoint with the highest macro F1-score on the validation set is saved as best_model.pt.
+During training, the checkpoint with the highest macro F1-score on the validation set is saved as (`best_model.pt`).
 </p>

 # Requirements